Holy Sponge: Rome

-The Chapel of the Relics at Santa Croce in Gerusalemme houses another sponge:
+The Chapel of the Relics at Santa Croce in Gerusalemme houses another piece of sponge:

 Of all the churches in Rome, Santa Croce has one of the richest collections of relics.
 A special chapel was therefore built for them in 1930.
 A staircase to the left of the choir leads to this chapel, where one can see three pieces of the True Cross, one of its nails, a fragment of the INRI ("Jesus of Nazareth, King of the Jews") inscription, two thorns from Christ's crown of thorns, a piece of the sponge that was held up to him, one of the silver pieces paid to Judas, St Thomas's finger which touched the wounds of Christ, and the crossbar from the Good Thief's cross.
 The paving stones are said to have been laid on a substantial amount of earth from Golgotha.

 Constantinople and France

 In the 7th century, Nicetas took part in the conquest of Egypt from Phocas.
 He was famed for bringing items he claimed were the Holy Sponge and the Holy Lance (the "Lance of Longinus") to Constantinople from Palestine in 612.
 From 619 to 628/9 he may anecdotally have been exarch of Africa.

 This sponge remained in Constantinople until it was bought from the Latin emperor Baldwin II by Louis IX of France among the relics he needed for the Sainte-Chapelle in Paris.
 Participants in the French Revolution dispersed these relics (including the Crown of Thorns and a bit of the True Cross).
 Some went briefly to the Bibliothèque Nationale.
 Later, however, they were restored to Notre-Dame de Paris.